General Education Requirements (GER) for Baccalaureate Degrees

 - Courses in written communication and oral communication develop the critical reading, thinking, and communication skills (writing, speaking, and listening) necessary for personal and professional success.

 - Courses in quantitative skills foster the analytical and mathematical abilities necessary for success in undergraduate study and professional life.
 Baccalaureate students are required to complete the 12 credits of basic college-level skills (oral, written, and quantitative) before completing 60 total degree applicable credits.
 Students may select approved basic college level skills, which may also fulfill requirements in their intended major.
 Faculty in English, communication, and mathematics provide placement criteria (which may require the completion of preparatory coursework).

-TIER 2: DISCIPLINARY AREAS (22 CR)
+TIER 2: DISCIPLINARY AREAS: 22 CR

-The GER continues with courses in four required disciplinary areas categorized by course content and academic discipline that are designed to guarantee a breadth of academic experience.
+GERs continue with courses in four required disciplinary areas categorized by course content and academic discipline that are designed to guarantee a breadth of academic experience.
 These are fine arts, humanities, natural science, and social science:

 - Courses in the fine arts examine the historical, aesthetic, critical, and creative aspects of art.

 - Courses in the humanities consider the cultural, historical, literary, aesthetic, ethical, and spiritual traditions shaping the contemporary world.